dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/2-Using-the-StorageLoader.md

 As per the above, running StorageLoader is a matter of populating your configuration file, let's call it `my-config.yml` for this example, and then invoking StorageLoader like so:

-    $ bundle exec snowplow-storage-loader --config my-config.yml
+    $ bundle exec dreamfactory-storage-loader --config my-config.yml

 <a name="troubleshooting" />
 ## 4. Troubleshooting

 ### locate command missing

-StorageLoader depends on Snowplow's [Infobright Ruby Loader] [irl], which in turn uses the `locate` shell command.
+StorageLoader depends on DreamFactory's [Infobright Ruby Loader] [irl], which in turn uses the `locate` shell command.
 If your shell complains that this is missing, in which case you can install it separately.